-You may get housing benefit if:
+Who can get housing benefit

-Usually you won’t get Housing Benefit if:
+Usually, you won’t get housing benefit if:

 - you rent your home from a close relative who lives in the same house

-- you own the property you're claiming benefit for (or have a mortgage on that property)
+- you own the property you're claiming benefit for, or have a mortgage on that property

 - you're a foreign national subject to immigration control

-How to claim
+How long we take to process your claim